Continuity of Generalized Entropy and Statistical Learning: Introduction

-where the expectation is taken w.r.t.\ the joint distribution $P_X\otimes P_{Z|X}$ of $(X,Y)$, and the decision rule $\psi$ ranges over all mappings from $\sX$ to $\sA$ such that the expected loss is well-defined.
+where the expectation is taken with respect to the joint distribution $P_X P_{Z|X}$ of $(X,Z)$, and the decision rule $\psi$ ranges over all mappings from $\sX$ to $\sA$ such that the expected loss is well-defined.
 The generalized conditional entropy in \eqref{eq:cond_H_def} may also be written as $H_\ell(Z|X)$ when the joint distribution is clear.
 It is also expressible in terms of the unconditional entropy,

 In Bayesian inference, the generalized conditional entropy is essentially the \emph{Bayes risk}, which quantifies the minimum achievable expected loss of the inference problem, and the optimal decision rule $\psi_{\rm B}$ is known as the \emph{Bayes decision rule}.
 Examples, in parallel to the above instantiations of the generalized unconditional entropy, include: \begin{itemize}[leftmargin=*] \item For the log loss, $H_{\log}(Z|X)$ is the conditional Shannon/differential entropy, and $\psi_{\rm B}(x)$ is the posterior distribution $P_{Z|X=x}$; \item For the quadratic loss with $\sZ=\sA=\R^p$, $H_2(Z|X) = \sum_{j=1}^p \E[\Var[Z_j|X]]$ is the minimum mean square error (MMSE) of estimating $Z$ from $X$, and $\psi_{\rm B}(x) = \E[Z|X=x]$; \item For the zero-one loss, $H_{01}(Z|X) = 1-\int_{\sX}\max_{z\in\sZ} P_{X,Z}({\rm d}x,z)$, and $\psi_{\rm B}(x)=\argmax_{z} P_{Z|X=x}(z)$ is the maximum a-posteriori (MAP) rule. \end{itemize}